The tonsils are part of the immune system, a glandular (lymphatic) tissue located on each side of the back of the throat.

 Typical symptoms of acute tonsillitis are a very severe sore throat with bright red swollen tonsils.

 The onset of pain can be rapid or gradual.
-These symptoms can be accompanied by any of the following:
+Any of the following can accompany these symptoms:

 - A grayish-white discharge or spots on the tonsils.